marshallfungai/PHP_Login_CRUD/README.md

 <h4>Note:</h4>
-- If you are using a locahost, make sure "sessions" are enabled and they are auto on <br>
+- If you are using a locahost, make sure "sessions" are enabled and "Initialize session on request startup." is true <br>
 - More efforts can be made to validate user inputs on live project <br><br>

 Login hashing used: password_hash() => ref:  www.php.net/manual/en/function.password-hash.php